Posted on Leave a comment

 This way you can focus most of your time on your business but still make sure you get money to pay your bills.

-What are other businesses in your niche doing?
+What are other crocheters doing?
 What are they’re prices and who are their customers?
+What do they post on social media?

 4. Use social media.